-Kelly is an Associate Chartered Legal Executive, working in the Employment Team at Taylor&Emmet.
+Kelly is an Associate Chartered Legal Executive, and head of our employment law team at Taylor&Emmet.

 Kelly undertakes work for both employers and employees on both contentious and non-contentious matters covering all aspects of employment law.
 She studied Law at Sheffield Hallam University before undertaking an LLM in Commercial Law at the University of Sheffield.